kriox26/odin_project/project_oop/README.md

 ### Game play

-When the game starts, it ask you for the name of two players, the player number 1 will have the mark X and the player number two the mark O.
+When the game starts, it'll ask you for the name of the two players, player number 1 will have the mark X and player number two the mark O.
 Then, the welcome message will appear:
 ```
 Name of player 1(mark= X): Agustin